 Neto Inventory also makes it easy to order new stock.

 You can add multiple products to your purchase list and place orders with suppliers from around the world, with built-in currency conversions supported.

-You will able to mark orders as received or fulfilled or split orders as needed.
+You will be able to mark orders as received or fulfilled or split orders as needed.

 You will also get full inventory reporting to help you make better decisions about what kind of stock to purchase.

 Shopify wins here once again as it features more inventory management options